A Comprehensive Survey on Deep Gait Recognition: Algorithms, Datasets and Challenges: Introduction

+\IEEEPARstart{G}{ait} recognition is a biometrics application that aims to identify pedestrians by their walking patterns~\cite{usfgait,nixon1996automatic}.
+It can be viewed as a vision-based person retrieval problem with the objective of human identification from gait sequences captured by visual cameras.
+One significant advantage of gait recognition is its ability to perform human identification at a distance, making it suitable for low-resolution and long-distance scenarios~\cite{nixonbook}.
+In the context of the COVID-19 pandemic~\cite{covid}, where traditional surveillance systems relying on face, iris, or fingerprint may be deficient.
+Therefore gait recognition emerges as a preferred solution.
+Additionally, gait recognition offers the benefit of requiring less active cooperation from individuals.
+In conclusion, these unique characteristics make gait recognition significantly potential for diverse applications, including surveillance, forensics, and healthcare.

-Albeit the research on gait recognition shortly start-up three decades ago~\cite{niyogi1994analyzing,nixon1996automatic}, the achievements since then have continued to promote and extend the field of gait study.
-The research on recognition by gait can be divided into three stages from our best knowledge.
-The earliest stage started in the early 1990s~\cite{niyogi1994analyzing} and mainly aimed to explore the feasibility of human identification at a distance.
-The contemporary approaches to gait achieved reasonable performance but were only evaluated on small-scale benchmarks~\cite{soton2002,usfgait} which contain ten subjects at most.
+Although research on gait recognition shortly started three decades ago~\cite{niyogi1994analyzing,nixon1996automatic}, the field of study has continuously advanced and expanded over the years.
+To our best knowledge, we categorize the evolution of gait recognition research into three stages. \textit{The initial stage}, in the early 1990s~\cite{niyogi1994analyzing}, focused on exploring the feasibility of human identification at a distance.
+Although the early approaches showed reasonable performance, they were evaluated on small-scale benchmarks with a limited number of subjects, typically ten at most~\cite{soton2002,usfgait}.

-Later on, the following second stage derived from DARPA released Human ID at a Distance~(HumanID)~\cite{HumanID,humanID1,humanID2} program, promoting not only techniques but also datasets.
-Many template-based approaches~\cite{han2005gei,CGItemplate,MEI_Template} can be distinguished as the mainstream techniques for automatic recognition.
-At the same time, an alternative category of approaches used coarse human-model techniques~\cite{TraditionalModel1,TraditionalModel2,TraditionalModel3} to represent structural and dynamic features of pedestrians.
-The construction of datasets started to consider over a hundred subjects~\cite{casiab,dataset_soton_large,dataset_casiac} and investigated several important factors, such as view variants~\cite{usfgait,umd}, and appearance-changing~\cite{casiab,nixonbook}.
-With such promising evaluation performance and sufficient evidence of feasibility, it revealed that gait recognition is feasible and has potential for further exploration.
+\textit{The second stage} emerged from DARPA Human Identification at a Distance (HumanID) program~\cite{HumanID,humanID1,humanID2}, which not only promoted techniques but also introduced valuable datasets.
+At this time, the methods gradually formed two categories: appearance-based and model-based.
+The appearance-based methods~\cite{han2005gei,CGItemplate,MEI_Template} directly exploit shape information from gait representations like silhouettes, unlike model-based methods~\cite{TraditionalModel1,TraditionalModel2,TraditionalModel3} that explicitly model a deformable human body to represent individuals.
+Additionally, datasets began to include over a hundred subjects~\cite{casiab,dataset_soton_large,dataset_casiac}, and they started to explore factors like view variants~\cite{usfgait,umd} and appearance-changing scenarios~\cite{casiab,nixonbook}.
+With the promising evaluation performance in this stage, gait recognition demonstrated the feasibility and potential for further exploration.